MatinaPantazidou/Laravel---CRUD/README.md

 # Laravel---CRUD
-A Laravel project including the full directory
+A Laravel project implementing a crud example.

 The folder "database" contains the folder "migrations" which contains all the tables of the project's database.
-Respectively the folder "crud" conatins the folder database with crud's tables.
-In addition the php code for the CRUD implementation is in "resources/views" of the main dir.
+Respectively the folder "crud" contains the php code for the CRUD implementation  "resources/views".